John of Seville: Astrological and Astronomical

 John of Seville translated Al-Farghani's Kitab Usul 'ilm al-nujum ("Book on the Elements of the Science of Astronomy") into Latin in 1135 ('era MCLXXIII') under the revised title of The Rudiments of Astronomy, as well as the Arab astrologer Albohali's "Book of Birth" into Latin in 1153.
 This also includes the work to translate another one of Al-Farghani’s works titled Kitāb fī Jawāmiʿ ʿIlm al-Nujūm ("Elements of astronomy on the celestial motions").
 He also translated Kitāb taḥāwīl sinī al-‘ālam ("Flowers of Abu Ma'shar") by Abu Ma'shar al-Balkhi into Latin.
 More notable works of John of Seville include the translations of a manuscript in the library of St. Marks, the Greater Introduction of Albumasar, and the engraved written work of Thebit.
 Another astronomical work translated by John is De compositione et utilitate astrolabii ("The composition and utility of the astrolabe") which is an instructional book explaining the construction and utilization of astrolabes.
 The introduction of an effective method of marking alidades, an integral component of astrolabes, was introduced through one of John's translations titled Dixit Johannes: Cum volueris facere astrolabium accipe auricalcum optimum.
 The work itself is originally attributed to the Arabic astronomer Mash’allah.
 Another significant work translated by John of Seville was Omar’s (Umar Ibn al-Farrukhân al-Tabarî) work Kitâb al-Mawâlid ("The Book of Nativities"), under the Latin title “De Nativitatibus.”
 Kitâb al-Mawâlid is an astrological treatise concerning “the interpretation of nativities, or birth horoscopes”.
 It has three separate books with quotes from other authors, including Ptolemy, Messahallah and Hermes.
-Another work that is attributed to John of Seville through a note in the beginning of one of the margins is from Astroligi(c)e speculationis exercitium habere volentibus, which now resides at Pommersfelden in an upper Bamberg district in Germany.
+Another work that is attributed to John of Seville through a note in the beginning of one of the margins is from Astroligi(c)e speculationis exercitium habere volentibus, which is now at Pommersfelden, near Bamberg in Germany.